ceri-num/lct-data-science/00-basics/00-01-program.md

 ## Codes, Programs and Scripts

-- **Codes**: Sequence of written instruction in a given programming langague
+- **Codes**: Sequence of written instruction in a given programming language
 - **Programs**: Executable binary on a OS
     - Specific to the OS (and potentially to the hardware)
     - Génarly compiled codes (example with _C_ and _gcc_)
 - **Scripts**: Interpretable piece of codes by a program - example:
-    - _python3_ is a programming langague
+    - _python3_ is a programming language
     - _python3_ is also a interpreter ([cpython](https://fr.wikipedia.org/wiki/CPython))

 file: hello.py